apify/apify-docs/sources/academy/webscraping/puppeteer_playwright/executing_scripts/extracting_data.md

 > Most web data extraction cases involve looping through a list of items of some sort.

-There are two main ways to extract data with Playwright and Puppeteer:
+Playwright & Puppeteer offer two main methods for data extraction

 1. Directly in `page.evaluate()` and other evaluate functions such as `page.$$eval()`.
 2. In the Node.js context using a parsing library such as [Cheerio](https://www.npmjs.com/package/cheerio)